-A delay in filing a proper application on a timely basis.

-Death of a pensioner who has not taken an optional payment form with a death benefit.
+- A delay in filing a proper application on a timely basis. - Death of a pensioner who has not taken an optional payment form with a death benefit.

 - Death prior to commencement of retirement benefits (if you are not married, the Plan does not provide for pre-retirement death benefits.) - As of 1/1/2016, the Plan eliminated ancillary death benefits for all participants regardless of when employment terminated. - A "break in service" due to termination prior to completing five Years of Service.
 Generally, a "one-year-break-in-service" is incurred if you work less than 501 hours in a calendar year.
 If your number of consecutive one-year-breaks-in-service is five or more and exceeds your previously earned Years of Service (based on 1,000 hours of service in a calendar year equaling a full year), you lose Years of Service and Years of Creditable Service previously earned.
 Of course, this rule does not apply to anyone who is vested (i.e., five or more Years of Service) because vested participants almost always retain their service. - Termination of the Plan prior to full funding of benefits attributable to service prior to the termination date.
-In the event of termination of the Plan, assets are to be allocated to retired and active participants in accordance with the provisions of applicable federal laws and regulations.

-Calculation errors discovered by subsequent audit.

-Becoming a member of a collective bargaining unit if the collective bargaining agreement does not provide for participation in the Plan.

-Delay of retirement benefits beyond initial eligibility date.

-Failing to defer commencement of your retirement benefit (e.g., your benefit may be reduced for early commencement).

-Reemployment of a pensioner by Windstream (resulting in a suspension of benefit payments).

-You cannot assign, transfer or attach your benefits nor use them as collateral for a loan.
+In the event of termination of the Plan, assets are to be allocated to retired, active and terminated vested participants in accordance with the provisions of applicable federal laws and regulations. - Calculation errors discovered by subsequent audit. - Becoming a member of a collective bargaining unit if the collective bargaining agreement does not provide for participation in the Plan. - Delay of retirement benefits beyond initial eligibility date. - Failing to defer commencement of your retirement benefit (e.g., your benefit may be reduced for early commencement). - Reemployment of a pensioner by Windstream (resulting in a suspension of benefit payments). - You cannot assign, transfer or attach your benefits nor use them as collateral for a loan.
 Your benefits can be assigned or attached by others in certain circumstances (e.g., wrongdoing involving the plan, offsets for overpayments, and certain domestic relations orders).
-See also discussion of Qualified Domestic Relations Orders below.

-Amendment of the Plan (e.g., pursuant to Plan amendment, the Plan is frozen).
+See also discussion of "Qualified Domestic Relations Orders" below. - Amendment of the Plan (e.g., pursuant to Plan amendment, the Plan is frozen). - The Internal Revenue Code limits the annual benefit that you can receive from the Plan and all other tax-qualified plans maintained by Windstream companies.
+This limit generally affects highly compensated employees. - The Internal Revenue Code limits the amount of compensation that may be considered under the Plan.
+This limit generally affects highly compensated employees. - Benefits will be paid only if the Plan Administrator (or its delegate) decides in its discretion that the applicant is entitled to benefits under the Plan. - Certain restrictions (e.g., payment of lump sums) apply if the funded status of the Plan falls below certain thresholds.
+You will be notified if any of these restrictions become applicable under the Plan. - The Plan is required by law to withhold taxes on payments from the Plan according to federal and state withholding rules in effect at the time of distribution.
+You will want to consult with your personal tax advisor regarding the tax treatment of your pension benefits.